isomerpages/moe-ngeeannsec/_links-for-parents/Personal Learning Devices (PLD).md

 1. Report to police&nbsp;

 2. Inform school regarding lost\*

-\* ICT Staff will lock the ipad, provided that the device is not off and is connected to the wifi.
+\* *ICT Staff will lock the ipad, provided that the device is on and connected to the wifi.*

 ##### After Replacement/change of Devices

-###### Apple Authorized Service Centre:
+###### Via Apple Authorized Service Centre:

-Bring the ipad back to sPace for the staff to note down the new serial number.\*
+1. Bring the ipad back to sPace for the staff to note down the new serial number.\*

-ICT staff to check if the iPad is in MDM and proceed with necessary steps to ease the login process into the school apps (gmail, google classroom, apple id)
+2. ICT staff to check if the iPad is in MDM and proceed with necessary steps to ease the login process into the school apps (gmail, google classroom, apple id)

 ##### AsiaPac Fortnightly Servicing:

-Staff will contact student through email/ whatsapp to collect the ipad from sPace.
+1. Staff will contact student through email/whatsapp to collect the ipad from sPace.

-\*Period of repair may vary excluding the time it takes for collection/drop-off
+\* *Period of repair may vary excluding the time it takes for collection/drop-off*

 ### FAQ

 **How do I replace a missing accessory?**
 <br>
 Parents can buy replacement accessories from Apple, AsiaPac or other retail shops.